Anianonymous/WhirlX/README.md

 This is an application implemented using python and libraries time and streamlit.

-This calculates your typing speed in terms of wpm.
+This calculates your typing speed 🚀 in words-per-minute (WPM) speed!